GeluHUN/mb2-bannerlord-mods/Extension/README.md

 ## Issues, errors and logging

+Upon encountering any error during the module load the Extension main menu option will be disabled.

 **Logging**

 The mod uses the game's own logging functions to write information and errors into log files.
 Upon a mod or game error the log files will most likely contain some useful information about the error.